Las Cruces, New Mexico: Parks and recreation

 Las Cruces operates 87 city parks, 18 tennis courts, and four golf courses.
 A list of parks, with facilities and maps, is available.

 Las Cruces holds a Ciclovía, a citywide event featuring exercise and physical activities, on the last Sunday of each month at Meerscheidt Recreation Center.

-The New Mexico Farm and Ranch Heritage Museum is a 47-acre (190,000 m2) interactive museum that chronicles the New Mexico's 3,000-year history of farming and ranching.
+The New Mexico Farm and Ranch Heritage Museum is a 47-acre (190,000 m2) interactive museum that chronicles New Mexico's 3,000-year history of farming and ranching.
 The museum is part of the New Mexico Department of Cultural Affairs.